kupad/fractal-mountain/README.md

 Generates fractal mountains.

-Recursively generates triangles, but adds random noise to morph and bend edges at the midpoints.
+Recursively generates triangles, adding random noise to morph and bend edges at the midpoints.
+This creates an impressive looking mountain!

-Was inspired to do this by the book "The Magic Machine".
-But that book did not use a recursive algorith.
+Was inspired by the book "The Magic Machine".
+But that book did not use a recursive algorithm.

 Learn more about here: https://en.wikipedia.org/wiki/Fractal_landscape